18F/handbook/_pages/about-us/teams/outreach.md

 You should [sign up for the newsletter](https://18f.gsa.gov/#newsletter).

-Like our blog, the newsletter is always in need of submissions &mdash; especially of cool things other people are doing.
+Like our blog, the newsletter is always in need of submissions - especially of cool things other people are doing.
 Please send any interesting projects or initiatives you see over to [#newsletter](https://gsa-tts.slack.com/archives/newsletter).
 Did some city adopt our design standards?
 Did an agency release a new data set?
 Is there a civic hackathon happening somewhere?
 We want to hear about it.

 Here's the guide on [how to draft and publish the external newsletter](https://docs.google.com/a/gsa.gov/document/d/1EHWZX86An4XFVpM0rTbQkBUvDAHVuKenzWU2oIJnsCY/edit?usp=sharing).